Sophie2525/wdi-project-1/README.md

     };**

 ## Future Development
-The next step in the development of the game is to generated a total scoreboard to contain the scores from each level.
+  - The next step in the development of the game is to generated a total scoreboard to contain the scores from each level.
+  - Refactor the code to become completely object oriented.
+  - Add in more audio sounds for Game Over and when collect the footballs.